 Do you think it’s important to “pass” as a woman?
-This is something a lot of crossdressers and transgender women think about.
+Many crossdressers and transgender women wrestle with this question.

-Do you care about passing as a woman?
-Or are you proud to be seen as the classy crossdresser or transgender woman that you are?
+Do you care about passing as a woman, or are you proud to embrace your identity as a confident and classy crossdresser or transgender woman?

-Please take my “Passing Poll” and share your thoughts below!
+Take my “Passing Poll” and share your thoughts in the comments!

 Love,